se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 It also provides more flexibility as it allows integration of third party libraries.
 Similarly, Vue offers some advantages, like flexibility, simple structure and ease of integration.

-Every framework/library has its own pros and cons.
-The framework/library you choose depends on the requirements of the application.
-Below are a few resources that give a brief comparison between the popular frontend frameworks/libraries.
+Every framework has its own pros and cons.
+The framework you choose depends on the requirements of the application.
+Below are a few resources that give a brief comparison between the popular frontend frameworks.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.